jessicaheggem/the-intersection-group-project/README.md

 _Duration: 2 Week Sprint_

-We’ve designed a mobile application - the Donation Day Hub -  that allows this communication to happen in one centralized place, instead of through multiple text messages amongst the group of volunteers, as well as a massive influx of photos airdropped to Andrea.
+We’ve designed a mobile application - the Donation Day Hub -  that allows communication to happen in one centralized place, instead of through multiple text messages amongst the group of volunteers, as well as a massive influx of photos airdropped to our client.

 ## Screen Shot